cariad-tech/dev_essential/doc/extern/ddl/mapping_specification.md

 ## Example
 The following example shows the mapping of the target signals `LightSource` and `Object`.
 `LightSource` elements are mapped from two source signals, `LightOrientation` and `LightPos`, as well as some constants.

  Two of its assignments are also transformed during mapping.
-The entire target is triggered by a periodic trigger with a period of 5s, and when LightPos is received and LightPos.f64X is lesser than 2.
+The entire target is triggered by a periodic trigger with a period of 5s, and when `LightPos` is received and `LightPos.f64X` is less than 2.
  `Object` element is an enumeration, mapped with transformation from `SourceObject`.
- The Enumeration Type _tObjectType_ is mapped in an obsolete Enumeration created for the example.
+ The Enumeration Type `tObjectType` is mapped in an obsolete Enumeration created for the example.
  This Target is trigger when `LightOrientation` is received.

 ````xml